DannyBen/madness/README.md

 A documentation directory contains only markdown files (`*.md`) and sub directories that contain more markdown files.

-The server will consider the file `index.md` or `README.md` in any directory as the main file describing this directory, where `index.md` has priority.

 The navigation sidebar will show all the sub directories and files in the same directory as the viewed file.